Family-Favorite Trails, Lakes, & Caves to Explore in Oklahoma

 When it comes to school breaks and activities to do, my brain feels like it wants to explode because it’s full of ideas just waiting to be shared!
 There is so much to do and explore in Oklahoma.

-My personal favorite thing to do with kids is to explore Oklahoma and the trails around some of our beautiful lakes.
+My favorite thing with kids is to explore Oklahoma and the trails around some of our beautiful lakes.

-Home of the log-style cabins nestled in foothills of the Kiamichi Mountains.
-Hochatown is about four hours from Oklahoma City in the southeastern park of Oklahoma.
-The town is quaint, with great food, a petting zoo and fun little gift shops.
+Home of the log-style cabins nestled in foothills of the Kiamichi Mountains, Hochatown is about four hours from Oklahoma City in the southeastern part of Oklahoma.
+The town is quaint with great food, a petting zoo, and fun little gift shops.
 There are several trails around the lake with gorgeous views.
-There are also creeks to wander in, search for crawdads, fish, kayak and simply get lost in nature admist the smell of campfires.
+There are also creeks to wander in, search for crawdads, fish, kayak, and get lost in nature amidst the smell of campfires.

 2. Lake Tenkiller

-Rolling terrain, as well as tons of trees and trails to explore in the foothills of the Ozark Mountains.
-Lake Tenkiller is known to be one of Oklahoma’s clearest and most scenic lakes, and is about 2.5 hours east of Oklahoma City.
-There are several state parks for camping, cabin rentals or bringing the RV.
-This is our personal favorite because it’s away from the hustle and bustle of the “fall break-ers” and it’s the breath of fresh fall air you may be looking for!
+With rolling terrain and tons of trees and trails to explore in the foothills of the Ozark Mountains, Lake Tenkiller is known to be one of Oklahoma’s clearest and most scenic lakes.
+It’s about 2.5 hours east of Oklahoma City.
+There are several state parks for camping, cabin rentals, or bringing the RV.
+This is our personal favorite because it’s away from the hustle and bustle of the “spring breakers.”
+It’s the breath of fresh air you may be looking for!
 Another lodging option is the Fin and Feather Resort.
 It won’t break the wallet and can accommodate large family gatherings.
 If you are looking for a 1960s “nostalgic lake hotel” with a burger and shake restaurant, check out the Fin and Feather.

 3. Robbers Cave State Park